Model-based Deep Learning for Joint RIS Phase Shift Compression and WMMSE Beamforming: Conclusion

 \section{Conclusion}

-A wireless communication informed \dl architecture was proposed to jointly compress the \ris phase shifts and update the \ap beamforming matrix by reconstructing the phase shift information into a control message (transmitted between the \ap and \ris controller).
-Numerical results showed that updating the beamforming matrix based on the effective channel (with the actual reflection coefficients of the \ris) obtained a higher achievable sum rate than recent literature methods when compressing the number of bits in the control message to be lower than the number of \ris elements.
+A wireless communication informed \dl architecture was proposed to jointly compress the \ris phase shifts and update the \ap beamforming matrix by reconstructing the phase shift information into a control message.
+Numerical results showed that updating the beamforming matrix based on the effective channel obtains a higher achievable sum-rate than recent methods in the literature when the number of bits in the control message is lower than the number of \ris elements.